leafsphp/docs/src/support.md

 If you are using Leaf to build a revenue-generating product, it makes business sense to sponsor Leaf's development: **it ensures the project that your product relies on stays healthy and actively maintained.** The exposure and positive brand image in the Leaf community also makes it easier to attract and recruit developers.

-You can join our [Premium Sponsorship 🍁](https://opencollective.com/leaf/contribute/premium-sponsor-79271) tier which give you the following perks:
+You can join our [Premium Sponsorship 🍁](https://opencollective.com/leaf/contribute/premium-sponsor-79271) tier which gives you the following perks:

 - Your logo on our README on GitHub and our website
 - A personalized shoutout on our social media channels & newsletters